arschallwig/351_PDEOPNet/methods.md

 The Physics-Informed Nerual Network (PINN) was implemented in PyTorch, based on the [original paper](https://arxiv.org/abs/1711.10561) and corresponding [TensorFlow implementation](https://github.com/314arhaam/heat-pinn/blob/main/codes/heatman.ipynb).
 Beyond transitioning to PyTorch, our implementation introduced several novel features, including a new way to customize training scenarios, a modified model architecture, and new loss function.
 The training scenario customization is discussed in full on our [data](./data.md) page.

 The PINN architecture is a multi-layer perceptron (MLP), meaning that all activations are fully connected.
-Each fully-connected layer is followed by a tanh activation function, which maps each activation to the range $\alpha \in (-1, 1)$.
+Each fully-connected layer is followed by a tanh activation function, which maps each activation to the range $$\alpha \in (-1, 1)$$.
 The architecture contains seven fully-connected layers, each with 20 activations.
 This architecture is depicted visually below:

 ![PINN Diagram](/assets/imgs/MLP_diagram.png)
+Test caption.

+To train our model, we used two loss terms to enforce boundary conditions and differential loss.
+Our differential loss was altered from the original paper and implementation, seeking to solve the Helmholtz equation in addition to the heat equation.
+The two loss functions are below:

+$$\mathcal{L}_{boundary} = \text{mean}((x - \hat{x})^{2}) $$

 ### Fourier PINN